top of page

 I grew up just outside of Philadelphia, where music and acting occupied much of my childhood and helped foster an interest in the lives of those with unique perspectives and challenges.

-Drawing inspiration from a kaleidoscope of sources— from Beethoven and the Kronos Quartet to Janis Joplin and Lady Gaga— I craft works that give voice to the various dreams and pains of human experience.
+I draw inspiration from great artists across the spectrum to craft works that give voice to the various dreams, joys, and pains of the human experience.
 Some of these pieces invoke generational voices, like Edgar Allan Poe’s in my Raven Cantata, or James Joyce’s in yes (mountain flower).
 Others are uniquely mine and more rooted in the contemporary world, such as DIVIDED: an American Symphony.
 My voice has, so far, found itself most clearly in the realms of symphonic, choral, and vocal literature.

 My formal studies took place at Temple University’s Boyer College of Music and Dance, the San Francisco Conservatory of Music, the European-American Music Alliance, the Oregon Bach Composer’s Symposium, and the Atlantic Music Festival.